DevLUp-Inc/Website-Content/about.md

 The malware came in the form of a discord message asking Michael to test an account.
 Michael ran a malware scan on the game before running it, but it did not find anything.

+## Press Release Regarding Hack

+September 5th, 2022

+DevLUp’s Discord Is Compromised

+Today at approximately 2 p.m., our president known on the discord server as MichaelT #1000 was hacked.
+The hacker has targeting DevLUp’s Discord community.
+They have changed the name of the server, banned active members and deleted active channels.
+If they message you, do not respond or click any links.
+The hacker will compromise your google account and all connected services.
+We have notified Discord IT of the president’s hacked user account and the identity fraud the hacker is commiting.
+We are currently watching the situation and will post on social media and devlup.org if there are any developments.

+Our club is currently without a Discord any official messages will come from our instagram or website.
+We are hoping to get in contact with discord about the server soon.

+The following users are NOT to be trusted, 雷纳#6823, MichaelT#1000 and Marten#0077.
+If you are contacted by these accounts or encounter other suspicious activity originating from DevLUp’s discord community, please contact @MichaelTomadakis#2753.
+Thank you for your patience and stay safe.

+For More Information Contact:

+conact@devlup.org , and devlup.org/about

+DevLUp Inc.
+Our mission is to educate students about game development and encourage student projects in all digital media.

 These two accounts have been compromised and any message from them **should not be trusted**.

 ## DO NOT CLICK ANYTHING IN THESE MESSAGES